Research Postgraduate (Ph.D.)

 The Ph.D. programme in Systematic and Historical Theology is competitive and rigorous, and is aimed at those who already have the necessary coursework grounding to begin an independent doctoral research project.
 We welcome applications from suitably qualified candidates in the full range of subjects falling within the field.
 Please see our staff pages for particular fields of expertise and supervision.
 Informal enquiries from prospective applicants are always welcome.

 The School of Divinity and the University as a whole work together to provide doctoral candidates with the skills they need to succeed in an international job market, both academic and non-academic.
-Paid teaching assistantships are regularly advertised, and are combined with formal and informal teaching training.
-During the first year of study, students also undergo training in basic research skills, including a formalized GRADskills Programme offered by the University’s Centre for Academic, Professional and Organisational Development.
+Paid teaching assistantships are regularly advertised and are combined with formal and informal teaching training.
+During the first year of study, students also undergo training in basic research skills, including a formalized GRADskills Programme offered by the University’s Centre for Education Enhancement and Development (CEED) and St Leonard’s College.
 Regular workshops, both general and subject-specific, in areas such as publishing, conference presentations, and job searches are offered by the School and the University.

 The School and University offer a number of scholarships and bursaries, though as at all of the most prestigious UK universities, many of our doctoral students are self-funded.
 Full scholarship information can be found on the University’s funding pages.